collective/contentratings/contentratings/README.txt

 Dependencies:

-BTrees
+- BTrees
-persistent
+- persistent
-zope.annotations
+- zope.annotations
-zope.container
+- zope.app.content
-zope.app.testing
+- zope.app.testing
-zope.interface
-zope.component
+- zope.component
+- zope.componentvocabulary
+- zope.container
+- zope.interface
-zope.lifecycleevent
+- zope.lifecycleevent
-zope.location
+- zope.location
-zope.schema
+- zope.schema
-zope.tales
+- zope.tales

-All of these packages are included in Zope 2.10+ and Zope 3.2+.
+All of these packages are included in Zope 2.12+ and Plone 4.0+.
+This package is tested with Plone 4.0-4.3.

 Using contentratings in Your Packages or Products